fontysjeffrey/convai-narrative-memory-poc/research/architecture.md

 **Topics in this system**:

-- `anchors.write`: Raw memory experiences waiting to be processed
+- `anchors-write`: Raw memory experiences waiting to be processed
 - `anchors.indexed`: Confirmation that memories have been embedded and stored
 - `recall.request`: Queries asking the system to remember something
 - `recall.response`: Retrieved memory "beats" with activation scores